l-snq/tau/thoughts.md

 box. nice. next i want to do proper styling by adding it into a table.

+I should look into how interators work in rust so I can apply specific functions to values returned from Gio. ( App info and shit like that)

 ## Regarding customization, I really don't know how I should approach the problem.